cwmoss/phuety/README.md

 ```

 This example above contains a template section (comment and nav tag), a style section and a php section.
 Every section is optional.
-If you have cases, where you don't want a template section, you can output html directly in the php section via print(), echo or <?= "short echo tag" ?>.
+If you have cases, where you don't want a template section, you can output html directly in the php section via `print()`, `echo` or `<?= "short echo tag" ?>`.

-In the php section, you have access to the `$props` object, containing the properties passed to the component,
+In the php section, you have access to the following variables:

+- (object) `$props`, containing the properties passed to the component,
-the `$helper` object, containing optional helper functions, passed to the phuety engine and the `$slots` array,
+- (object) `$helper`, containing optional helper functions, passed to the phuety engine
+- (array) `$slots`, containing the slots passed to the component.

+In the template secion, you have access to the following variables:

-containing the slots passed to the component. `$props` object, containing the properties passed to the component and all variables and closures,
+- (object) `$props`, containing the properties passed to the component
-defined in the php section.
+- all variables and closures defined in the php section

 The properties are also merged with the defined variables in this order (first wins):
 "props" (the property object) => local defined names => property names

 ```html